Pest Issues

 Following the foul smell is a good strategy, however, it is not always possible to isolate the main source.
 Therefore, it is good to have some basic knowledge of where these rodents like to settle in a house.

-Similar to mice, rats prefer to hide and nest in the parts of the property, which are isolated, provide good shelter and easy access to food.
+Similar to mice, rats prefer to hide and nest in the parts of the property, which are isolated, and provide good shelter and easy access to food.
 This means that those are also the most probable places where rats could die.

 So trust your nose but also check: